-Telecommunications Access Program for Telephone
+Telecommunications Access Program for Telephone (TAP-T)

 TAP for Telephone provides basic voice telephone calling (both sending and receiving) and telephone alerting devices for individuals with disabilities in the state of Missouri through the delivery of adaptive telephone equipment.